RafidAziz/Jenkins/README.md

 ## Current Task
 - Automated Builds on Pull Requests
-  - Stopped at creating Jenkins job
+  - Stopped at Jenkins CLI to connect to repo via Terminal